-We here introduce a body-illusion that, for the first time, directly reduces the feeling of ownership over one's biological limb, without relying on feedback from a supernumerary proxy such as a rubber hand.
-Participants view their own arm, in Augmented Reality, from an embodied, first person perspective but receive feedback that contains a temporal, visuotactile conflict.
+We here introduce a body-illusion that directly reduces the feeling of ownership over one's biological limb without relying on feedback from a supernumerary proxy such as a rubber hand.
+Participants view their own arm, in Mixed Reality, from an embodied, first person perspective but receive feedback that contains a temporal, visuotactile conflict.
 In a series of three studies, in three separate participant pools, we demonstrate that the asynchronous feedback in the Real Hand Illusion causes participants to rate ownership (and the sense of agency) over their own hand and related sensations significantly lower than in the synchronous control condition.
-In an open feedback, multiple participants independently described the phenomenology of the illusion akin to "pins and needles", the tickling sensation that often occurs after transient paraesthesia.
+In addition, a number of participants independently reported a phenomenon akin to "pins and needles", the tickling sensation that often occurs after transient paraesthesia.